Abdallah-Alwarawreh/komugi-statuses/readme.md

 # Note: make sure to test if the json valid from this website: https://jsonlint.com

-# affter adding a new status, use /refresh from the komugi bot
+# after adding a new status, use /refresh from the komugi bot